Understanding Hospital Charges

 Hospital charges and bills do not include charges for physician’s professional services.
 These are billed separately by the physicians who provide the services.
 For example, when a patient receives an imaging service, they will receive a bill from the hospital for the technical portion of the X-ray and a separate bill from the radiologist who reads/interprets the X-ray.

 A patient’s individual financial responsibility for hospital charges is guided by many things.
-Insurance coverage, financial assistance for families with demonstrated financial need, and/or prompt pay discounts all affect a patient’s financial responsibility for particular services or procedures.
+Insurance coverage, specific terms of individual health insurance plans, financial assistance for families with demonstrated financial need, and/or prompt pay discounts all affect a patient’s financial responsibility for particular services or procedures.

-Our goal is to provide CHOP families and prospective CHOP families with not only a listing of our charges, but also offer more accurate financial responsibility estimates based on deductibles, coinsurances, copayments, non-covered services and available discounts.
+Our goal is to provide CHOP families and prospective CHOP families with not only a listing of our charges, but also offer more accurate financial responsibility estimates based on insurance information available to CHOP.

 What is the Patient Cost Estimation Department?